 Instalab

-Catch the hidden house dust mite trigger that standard mite testing can miss.
+The hidden dust mite allergen that standard mite testing can miss, even when your symptoms point to a problem.

 Should you take a European House Dust Mite (Der p 23) IgE test?